G-Sommani/NGC7469_2nu/README.md

   - `produce_sed.py`, to reproduce Figure 6, about the SEDs of NGC 7469 and NGC 1068 and the measured neutrino flux.
 It also estimates upper and lower limits for the neutrino flux of NGC 7469.
 - `data`, it contains the various data needed by the programs in `src`, the Turin and Milliquas catalogs are downloaded when launched `statistical_test.py`.
 In particular, it contains:
   - `IC_Alerts_Table_Energies.csv`, all the data about the GCN Circulars for the neutrino alerts from 2019 until October 2023;
+  - `IceCube_Gold_Bronze_Tracks.csv` [the IceCat-1 catalog of neutrino alerts](https://icecube.wisc.edu/news/research/2023/04/icecat-1-icecubes-first-event-catalog-of-neutrino-track-alerts/), necessary to calculate the probability distribution in case of neutrinos which have not originated from any source;
   - `gcn_notices_gold_bronze.txt`, all the data about the GCN Notices for the neutrino alerts from 2019 until October 2023, the file consists of the source of the webpage https://gcn.gsfc.nasa.gov/amon_icecube_gold_bronze_events.html;
   - `NGC1068_SED_with_sources.txt`, the electromagnetic data for the SED of NGC 1068, with references;
   - `NGC7469_SED_with_sources.txt`, the electromagnetic data for the SED of NGC 7469, with references;